thma/thma.github.io/posts/2021-01-17-Whats-awesome-about-functional-programming.md

 Recently I stumbled across [IHaskell](https://github.com/gibiansky/IHaskell), a Haskell kernel for the Jupyter Notebook platform.
 As I like the interactive approach of Jupyter notebooks I transferred my presentation into the Jupyter notebook format.

 As I'm quite happy with the result I'd like to make it available to a wider audience.
-I have prepared three different variants:
+I have prepared three different versions:

 1. [The raw notebook](https://raw.githubusercontent.com/thma/IHaskellExperiments/main/WhatsAwesomeAboutFunctionalProgramming.ipynb).
 You can open it in your local Jupyter + IHaskell setup [(Please follow this installation guide)](https://github.com/gibiansky/IHaskell#installation) to enjoy the full interactivity that Jupyter notebooks provide.

-2. The notebook as rendered by a the [nbviewer.jupyter.org](https://nbviewer.jupyter.org/github/thma/IHaskellExperiments/blob/main/WhatsAwesomeAboutFunctionalProgramming.ipynb).
+2. The notebook as rendered by [nbviewer.jupyter.org](https://nbviewer.jupyter.org/github/thma/IHaskellExperiments/blob/main/WhatsAwesomeAboutFunctionalProgramming.ipynb).
 Unfortunately it's not interactive.
 But you won't need a local Jupyter installation.

 3. A [reveal.js presentation](/static/WhatsAwesomeAboutFunctionalProgramming.slides.html) which I generated from the notebook.
+This version just needs a web-browser.